Lemez/yoga-nadopasana/index.md

 ### How Will I Feel?
 <br>
-It is relatively common to feel euphoric or moved to tears during this practice.
+It is relatively common to feel emotional during this practice, either [euphoric or moved to tears](/testimonials/#student-reactions) .
 We are literally vibrating our bodies with the power of our own voice, massaging ourselves, looking after our own wellbeing.
 It is an intense act of self-care using sound.

 ### Why Can It Be So Emotional?
 <br>